zeftawyapps/JoDija_reposatory/documents/en/introduction_en.md

 - **Examples:**

   - A `FirebaseAccount` might provide functions for creating, updating, and deleting user accounts in Firebase.
-  - A `JoDijaHttpClient` might provide functions for making HTTP requests using Dio or http package.
+  - A `JodijaHttpClient` might provide functions for making HTTP requests using Dio or http package.

 - **Benefits:**
   - **Code Reusability:** Avoids code duplication by providing common logic in a single place.